 Today these tips are common sense, but they helped change the world of nursing into what it is today.
 Every day, nurses work to provide the best care possible, so there’s no reason nurses should only have one special day.
 Why not do something special every day this week?
 National Nurses Week reminds us to reach out and say thank you, but don’t hesitate to share your gratitude any day of the year.

 Donate A Car In Honor Of Wish Kids This Week

 Nurses play an important role for everyone, including Wish Kids and their families.
-Kids who spend a long time in the hospital fighting life-threatening medical conditions also get to spend a lot of time with their nursing team.
+Kids who spend a long time in the hospital fighting critical illnesses also get to spend a lot of time with their nursing team.

 Nurses can even inspire Wish Kids to aspire to a nursing profession themselves.
 Take a moment to read Wish Kid Samantha’s story to see how a great team of nurses inspired her to become a nurse for her wish.

 If you’d like to make more wishes like these come true, the answer may be as close as your garage.
 Donating an unwanted vehicle such as a car, truck, boat, RV or motorcycle to Wheels For Wishes is a great way to help wishes come true.
 Our nonprofit car donation program benefits local chapters of Make-A-Wish, helping them reach children from all over and grant their wish during a time when they need it most.